raeufroushangar/ONS_virus_detection_simulation/README.md

-# Virus Detection in CHO Cells Using Oxford Nanopore Sequencing and the Hypergeometric Probability Distribution
+# Simulation of Virus Detection in CHO Cells for Oxford Nanopore Sequencing Using Hypergeometric Probability

+## Project Description

+This repository implements the research paper by Roushangar et al., which details the simulation of virus detection using Oxford Nanopore sequencing and sequence alignments using BLAST searches.

 ## Project Description